kyleellefsen/UCI_Programming_Club/README.md

 PythonClassScriptsV2
 ====================
-Scripts for my python class
+Scripts for UCI's python programming club.
 I own none of the images, I am rehosting them.
-If you are the ownere I would gladly take them down.
+If you are the owner, contact me and I will gladly take them down.